oxygenium-network/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/UTXOs.md

 println(utxosObj.warning.getOrElse("No warning"))
 ```
 ## Questions:
- 1. What is the purpose of the `UTXOs` case class and how is it used in the `alephium` project?
+ 1. What is the purpose of the `UTXOs` case class and how is it used in the `oxygenium` project?
-   - The `UTXOs` case class represents a collection of unspent transaction outputs and is used in the `alephium` project's API model.
+   - The `UTXOs` case class represents a collection of unspent transaction outputs and is used in the `oxygenium` project's API model.
 2. What is the `from` method in the `UTXOs` object used for?
    - The `from` method is used to create a new `UTXOs` instance from a given collection of `UTXO` objects and an integer limit on the number of `UTXO` objects to include in the result.
 3. What is the purpose of the `warning` field in the `UTXOs` case class and when is it set?